Ten (singer)

-Chittaphon Leechaiyapornkul (ชิตพล ลี้ชัยพรกุล; RTGS: Chittaphon Lichaiyaphonkun; [tɕʰít.tàʔ.pʰon líː.tɕʰaj.jáʔ.pʰɔːn.kun]; born February 27, 1996), known professionally as Ten (เตนล์, 텐), is a Thai singer and dancer based in South Korea and China.
+Chittaphon Leechaiyapornkul (ชิตพล ลี้ชัยพรกุล; RTGS: Chittaphon Lichaiyaphonkun; [tɕʰít.tàʔ.pʰon líː.tɕʰaj.jáʔ.pʰɔːn.kun]; born February 27, 1996), known professionally as Ten (เตนล์, 텐), is a Thai singer, dancer, and rapper based in South Korea and China.
 He debuted with South Korean boy band NCT in 2016 as part of its first sub-unit, NCT U. Since 2019, he has been active mainly as a member of NCT's China-based unit WayV and the South Korean supergroup SuperM.
-Ten has also released several solo singles through the SM Station project: "Dream in a Dream" (2017), "New Heroes" (2018), "Paint Me Naked" (2021) and "Birthday" (2022).
+Ten has also released several solo singles through the SM Station project: "Dream in a Dream" (2017), "New Heroes" (2018), "Paint Me Naked" (2021), and "Birthday" (2022).
+He made his solo debut in February 2024 with his eponymous extended play.

 Early life

 Ten was born in Bangkok, Thailand, on February 27, 1996, to a Thai Chinese family.
 He studied at the Shrewsbury International School.

-In January 2011, at the age of 15, Ten competed on the Thai show Teen Superstar, under the stage name TNT.
+In January 2011, at the age of 14, Ten competed on the Thai show Teen Superstar, under the stage name TNT.
 He won and earned an opportunity to sign a contract with the South Korean agency Starship Entertainment, although his family did not allow him to go.
 He ultimately joined SM Entertainment in 2013 after passing an SM Global Audition in Thailand.

 Career

 2013–2015: Pre-debut activities

 On December 24, 2013, Ten was introduced as a member of SM Rookies, a pre-debut team composed of trainees under SM Entertainment.
-In 2014, he and future groupmates appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo, where they danced to K-pop songs from the '90s.
+In 2014, he and future groupmates appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo,where they danced to K-pop songs from the '90s.
 He also participated in the music video remake of G.o.d's "To Mother".
 In July 2015, Ten and fellow trainee Jaehyun competed in the Hope Basketball All-Star with SM Town, a charity match held by Hope Basketball All-Star Organizing Committee.